Stock Option Investing - Stock Option Trading Stock Option Newsletter - Stock Option Advice - Learn Options Trading

 Profit and Loss values above assume a 10 contract position.

-Advantages of this strategy:
+Advantages of the bear put spread strategy:

 Bear Put Option Spreads This is a BEARISH strategy, the profit can only be realized when the stock price falls from current price to a value below the break even point.